Sharing African Stories

 This theatre production is proudly funded by the Foundation for Black Communities (FFBC) and the Government of Canada (Canadian Heritage) through the Black Ideas Grant 2.0.

-Admission is free.
 To support future productions like this, donations are welcome and can be sent via e-transfer to: [email protected].

 Contact Us